by-tezov/tuucho/mkdocs/docs/object-definition/form-validator.md

 In this format:

 - The string value is used as the `type`.
-- The `id-message-error` is auto-resolved using the first message found in the `content` section.
+- The `message-error-id` is auto-resolved using the first message found in the `content` section.

 Example: